Workers at Chile's Escondida copper mine, world's largest, to walk off job Tuesday

-SANTIAGO (Reuters) - The union of workers at BHP’s Escondida (BHP.AX) copper mine will hold a day-long strike on Tuesday in a show of solidarity with protests in Chile, the union president told Reuters on Monday.
+SANTIAGO, Oct 21 (Reuters) - The union of workers at BHP’s Escondida copper mine will hold a day-long strike on Tuesday in a show of solidarity with protests in Chile, the union president told Reuters on Monday.

 Violent clashes, arson attacks and looting in cities throughout Chile led to at least seven deaths over a weekend marked by chaos in the world’s top copper producing country.